Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

-Such a procedure leads in a natural manner to the diagrammatic representation of the energy expectation value, in which the lattice sites play the role of the vertices for the diagrams and the paramagnetic or the superconducting lines are interpreted as their edges.
+respectively.
+As we are considering only the pure SC phase in this extended approach the anomalous average corresponding to the paired state is purely of spin-singlet character.
+Such a procedure leads in a natural manner to the diagrammatic representation of the energy expectation value, in which the lattice sites play the role of the vertices of the diagrams and the paramagnetic or the superconducting lines are interpreted as their edges.